equestrian00/the-brain/src/site/notes/Data/My Website/My Brain Home.md

 In this vault, I may or may not publish useful things.
 Oops.

 > [!info] Lecture Notes
-> If you are a fellow classmate, I welcome you to this website and offer you this tool of navigation — [[published lecture notes\|published lecture notes]].
+> If you are a fellow classmate, I welcome you to this website and offer you this tool of navigation — [[Data/My Website/published lecture notes\|published lecture notes]].